 Organization email templates, found under Organization administration > Setup > Organization email templates (up to app ver 8.1 Organization administration > Setup > Email templates), have been enhanced by Docentric and therefore contain some custom data fields.
 The instructions below will guide you how to export and import Organizational email templates extended by Docentric, using built-in Data management.

 - Exporting organizational email templates for all the companies (legal entities) into an external XML file

 - Importing email templates from an external XML file

 - Copying email templates from one legal entity into one or more other legal entities within the same D365FO environment.

 Docentric AX extends the D365FO’s built-in Email templates table (SysEmailTable) with certain set of fields.
-Two new data entities have been provided to support the data management of the extended tables:
+Three new data entities have been provided to support the data management of the extended tables:

 - Docentric organization email templates (DocSysEmailTableEntity)

 Email templates may contain messages larger than 32768 characters.
 According to D365FO’s documentation, export and import jobs by design use SQL Server Integration Services to fill staging tables.
 This imposes a limitation that a field imported from an external file can only contain up to 32768 characters.
 Exceeding content may be truncated.
 If your data contains larger fields or you encounter truncated data upon import, use our data entities having a name ending with package.
 Learn more about our solution and import/export process >>

 You want to export all the email headers and related message contents into an XML file – either for backup or to transfer settings into another environment.
 This can be accomplished by creating an Export Data project in Data management workspace.